Randy341/RequestClient/README.md

 ##  Request Client
-An easy-to-use and convenience Python3 library for HTTP REST API Request This library is a wrapper around Python request library
+An easy-to-use and convenient Python3 library for HTTP REST API Request This library is a wrapper around Python request library

 Currently supports Rest API method: